sjentsch/lsjDocs/Ch12/Ch12_Regression_03.rst

 .. ----------------------------------------------------------------------------

-Thit is not highly surprising.
+This is not highly surprising.
 The line that I have drawn in :numref:`fig-regression1` (right panel) does not “fit” the data very well, so it does not make a lot of sense to propose it as a way of summarising the data, right?
-Thit is a very simple observation to make, but it turns out to be very powerful when we start trying to wrap just a little bit of maths around it.
+This is a very simple observation to make, but it turns out to be very powerful when we start trying to wrap just a little bit of maths around it.
 To do so, let us start with a refresher of some high school maths.
 The formula for a straight line is usually written like this: